Radio Flyer poster

 Structural Analysis

 The Status Quo at 2 minutes (2% through the runtime) establishes Adult Mike narrates his childhood story, establishing the nostalgic frame.
 We see young Mike and Bobby as innocent boys with their mother, living a simple life before "The King" arrives..
-Structural examination shows that this early placement immediately immerses viewers in the story world.
+The analysis reveals that this early placement immediately immerses viewers in the story world.

 The inciting incident occurs at 13 minutes when The mother marries "The King," who moves in and begins to reveal his true abusive nature toward Bobby.
 The boys' safe world is shattered as Bobby becomes the target of physical abuse..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 At 57 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Significantly, this crucial beat Bobby suffers a particularly severe beating from The King.
+The analysis reveals that this crucial beat Bobby suffers a particularly severe beating from The King.
 The stakes are raised dramatically—it's clear Bobby may not survive if he stays.
 The urgency intensifies; the flying machine must work or Bobby will die., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Second Threshold at 91 minutes initiates the final act resolution at 80% of the runtime.
 Bobby and Mike complete the Radio Flyer flying machine.
 The synthesis: combining their practical efforts with pure belief.
 Bobby will attempt the flight—choosing the fantasy of escape over the reality of death., demonstrating the transformation achieved throughout the journey.